Link Building

 Link building strategy no longer solely approaches link quantity anymore as Google's algorithms place successful emphasis on both relevance and context surrounding any backlink acquired.

-Relevance of the linking domain measured against that of the root domain of the website can lend credibility to said source, while precise topics and keywords spanning between two sites attract high-quality links that would be most meaningful for readers.
+Relevance of the linking domain measured against that of the root domain of the website can lend credibility to said source, while precise topics and keywords spanning between two sites attract high-quality internal links that would be most meaningful for readers.

 Moreover, content freshness and topical alignment towards what users search amplifies success in modern SEO ventures.
 Thus the general significance of relevance and context across multiple parameters are essential criteria when aiming for organic growth on a website's rankings.

-Backlinks Are a ‘Top’ Google Ranking Factor
+Myth 4: Backlinks Are a ‘Top’ Google Ranking Factor

 Backlinks have seen a major evolution since Google’s first birth in 1996.
 While high-quality backlinks used to heavily determine the page rank or SERP, this has changed rather drastically today.